-Berkeley Lab's Facilities Division has an opening for a Plant Maintenance Technician.
-You will install, repair and maintain equipment and system critical to Laboratory operations and the pursuit of world-class science.
-You will perform varied tasks essential to day to day operation of the plant facilities systems, complete preventive maintenance, make small and complex equipment repairs, monitor and respond to control systems alarms and perform emergency repairs and equipment replacement when needed.
+Berkeley Lab's Facilities Division has an opening for a Berkeley Lab's Facilities Division has an opening for a Principal Plant Maintenance Technician.
+In this role, you will install, repair and maintain equipment and systems critical to Lab operations and perform varied tasks essential to day to day operation of the plant facilities systems.

 Operate, maintain, & make mechanical, non-electrical repairs to low and high pressure boilers, pneumatic actuated devices, air handlers, vacuum systems, pressurized gas and hydronic water systems, pumps, blowers, compressors, cooling towers, and DI/RO Water Systems.

 Operate Facilities Monitoring & Control System (FMCS).

 Monitor and respond to alarms and abnormal site conditions.